Krakenus/microbit-cutebot-micropython/README.md

 4. Upload you program (the name `main.py` is required) `ufs put main.py`

-Please note that every use of `uflash` or copying a new hex file will clear the board's storage so you .py files copied with `ufs` will be deleted.
+Please note that every use of `uflash` or copying a new hex file will clear the board's storage so your .py files copied with `ufs` will be deleted.

 ## See also